Israel: Benjamin Netanyahu appears in court as corruption trial intensifies | DW | 08.02.2021

 Netanyahu has slammed the charges against him as "fabricated and ludicrous" and has claimed to be the victim of a witch-hunt.

+His ruling coalition collapsed in December, and he now faces a tough reelection in the March 23 parliamentary elections.

 Monday is the second time that the leader is to appear in court.
-He did so first in May, when the indictment was read out to him.
+He last came to court in May at the start of a trial subsequently delayed by coronavirus lockdowns.
+The indictment was read out to him during the May trial.

+Israeli law requires Cabinet ministers to resign when charged with criminal offenses but does not stipulate the case of a prime minister under indictment.

 mvb/rs (AFP, dpa, AP, Reuters)